Big B's Backyard

 A standard order in the Hill Country consists of the “Holy Trinity”:

-- Brisket: The undisputed king.
-It is smoked for 12-16 hours until the fat is fully rendered and the bark is jet-black.
+1. Brisket: The undisputed king.
+It is smoked for 12 to 16 hours until the fat is fully rendered and the bark is jet-black.

-- Pork Ribs: Usually seasoned with the same simple salt-and-pepper rub as the brisket.
+2. Pork Ribs: Usually seasoned with the same simple salt and pepper rub as the brisket.

-- Sausage: Often referred to as “Hot Links,” these are typically coarse-ground beef and pork mixtures, sometimes stuffed with jalapeño and cheese.
+3. Sausage: Often called “Hot Links.”
+These are typically coarse beef and pork mixtures.
+Sometimes they are stuffed with jalapeño and cheese.

 No Sauce, No Forks